1 – Great Fraud Managers Have Knowledge of How Fraud Works and How to Address It

 Knowledge is important.
-Number of years of experience is not.
-That is why I believe 50% of great fraud managers success is due to knowledge.
+The number of years of experience is not.
+That is why I believe 50% of great fraud managers’ success is due to knowledge.

 #2 Great Fraud Managers Have A Passion for Stopping Fraud.
 They Live and Breathe to Stop the Fraudsters.